renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 ### 1. Switch to the new version of the platform

 - Visit **Project settings**.
-- Click on the **Platform** tab in Project settings.
+- Click on **Platform** tab in Project settings.
-- Select **Ubuntu 18.04 - Rolling release** platform.
+- Select **Ubuntu 18.04 - Rolling relase** platform.
 - Click **Save** button located at the bottom of the page.

 ### 2. Select programming language version with sem-version CLI

 Versions are now configured with a built-in `sem-version` command.
 This new approach enables you to configure versions of different languages and it also enables us to add new versions faster.

 With `sem-version` you can configure versions of the following programming languages: PHP, Ruby, Erlang, Go, Java, C/C++, Python, Elixir, Scala, Node.js.
-For information about available versions [check documentation](#supported-software-stack).
+For information about available versions, [check documentation](#supported-software-stack).

 Example of commands that you can add to your job, or to Setup commands that will be executed as a part of every job:
 ```bash